-Within fifteen days after his receipt of the petition the Solicitor shall advise the City Clerk in writing whether the measure may be proposed by initiative procedures and whether it may lawfully be passed by the Board of Aldermen or the School Committee.
-If the opinion of the Solicitor is that the measure may not lawfully be passed, he shall state his reason or reasons therefor in his reply.
-The City Clerk shall furnish a copy of the Solicitor's opinion to the person whose name first appears on the initiative petition.
+Within 15 days after receipt of the petition, the city solicitor shall advise the city clerk in writing whether the measure may be proposed by initiative procedures and whether it may lawfully be passed by the city council or the school committee.
+If the opinion of the city solicitor is that the measure may not lawfully be passed, the city solicitor shall state the reason or reasons for the opinion in the reply.
+The city clerk shall furnish a copy of the city solicitor's opinion to the person whose name first appears on the initiative petition.